iTwin/appui/common/api/appui-react.api.md

 import { ColorDef } from '@itwin/core-common';
 import { CombinedState } from 'redux';
 import type { CommandHandler as CommandHandler_2 } from '@itwin/appui-abstract';
+import { CommandItemDef as CommandItemDef_2 } from '../shared/CommandItemDef.js';
 import type { CommonBackstageItem as CommonBackstageItem_2 } from '@itwin/appui-abstract';
 import type { CommonDivProps } from '@itwin/core-react';
 import { CommonProps } from '@itwin/core-react';